 Clinical staff satisfaction correlates to patient outcomes, patient adherence to treatment and staff turnover rates.
 In addition, the cost of losing a high-value employee is significant.
 Aside from direct costs of recruiting, hiring and training a new nurse, losing experienced nurses can hurt morale in a nursing unit and decrease patient satisfaction.
 Furthermore, the knowledge gap between experienced and new nurses is widening due to the increasing number of experienced nurses entering retirement, with one-third of the nursing workforce expected to retire over the next 10 years.

 The aging population and increasing acuity of hospital care drive demand for nurses and further underscore the importance of nurse retention strategies.
-With the average cost of turnover for a bedside RN at $52,100, professional and personal nurse satisfaction is critical to stemming turnover and maintaining a well-functioning, high-quality medical environment.
+With the for a bedside RN at $52,100, professional and personal nurse satisfaction is critical to stemming turnover and maintaining a well-functioning, high-quality medical environment.
 As organizations find themselves competing for an experienced workforce, aggressive recruitment and retention plans are becoming increasingly necessary.

 Strategies for combating nursing turnover